 Michael Preston, Executive Director

-Michael has worked for more than 20 years at the intersection of education and innovation.
+Michael has developed, implemented, and studied technology and learning for 20 years.
+Michael oversees the strategic and programmatic efforts that have helped build the foundation of Computer Science for All students in New York City public schools.
 Prior to joining CSNYC, he designed and led digital learning initiatives at the NYC Department of Education including programs in middle and high school computer science, personalized learning, and digital literacy.
-At Columbia University’s Center for Teaching and Learning, he led software development projects and research studies on multimedia analysis tools.
+At Columbia University’s Center for Teaching and Learning, he led the development of and research studies on multimedia analysis tools.
 He has taught courses in psychology and research methods at Teachers College, Columbia University, where he earned a Ph.D. in Cognitive Psychology.
 He received a B.A. from Harvard University.

 Leigh Ann DeLyser, Director of Education & Research